Aspen Times Q&A: Chromeo’s Dave 1 | AspenTimes.com

 Andrew Travers: How did you end up coming back for New Year’s Eve after your X Games show?

-Dave 1: It was such a blast that I was like, ‘Alright, I want to come back for New Year’s.
+Dave 1: It was such a blast that I was like, ‘All right, I want to come back for New Year’s.
 It was our idea.
-We pitched it to them [Belly Up].
+We pitched it to (Belly Up).
 That’s how much we wanted to come back.

 Usually, as a band, you have to play on New Year’s.
 But you’re always in a random city away from your friends. … We were like, ‘Let’s go somewhere that we’d rather be, lets have fun and stay a few days.’